42 incredibly practical things on Amazon you'll be glad you bought

 Been cutting your own hair with clippers?
 It's so easy and so much cheaper than getting a haircut.
 But doing the back is a challenge, right?
 This cutting guide lets you get that straight edge in the back that makes your haircut look sharp and professionally done.
 You wear it while you shave and it creates a bumper that's straight and hard to cross with the clippers, even when you can't see back there.
 You can vary the angle of the line depending on where you wear the strap in the front.

-38. The portable silicone straws you can keep in your pocket
+38. The portable metal straws you can keep in your pocket

 In some restaurants, you can't get a drink with a disposable straw — and in others, you can only find paper straws.
-These collapsible silicone straws give you the best of both worlds.
-They're soft on your teeth and easy to clean, because they come with a cleaning brush.
-They're also portable, so you can always have one with you.
-Each one comes with a tiny case and a cleaner, and they clip to your key chain so you can always have one on hand.
+These reusable telescoping metal straws save you from feeling wasteful and from dealing with a soggy straw.
+They're portable, so you can always have one with you, and they even clip to your key chain if you’re so inclined.
+Each one comes with a tiny case and a cleaner, too.
 Plus, the straws are long enough to fit whatever big cup you'd like to drink out of.
-This is a four-pack.

 39. A whitening toothpaste made with activated charcoal